kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

   [Service doc](/docs/concepts/services-networking/service/).
 HTTP (and HTTPS) requests to the Ingress that matches the host and path of the rule are sent to the listed backend.

-A default backend is often configured in an Ingress controller to service any request that do not match a path in the spec.
+A default backend is often configured in an Ingress controller to service any requests that do not match a path in the spec.

 ### Default Backend